anolilab/ai-models/.github/CONTRIBUTING.md

 ## [Code of Conduct](https://github.com/anolilab/ai-models/blob/main/.github/CODE_OF_CONDUCT.md)

-<\**ORGANIZATIONS*uppercase\*> has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
+Anolilab has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
 Please read [the full text](https://github.com/anolilab/ai-models/blob/main/.github/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Introduction

-Thank you so much for your interest in contributing!.
+Thank you so much for your interest in contributing to the AI Models project!
+This project automates the fetching and organization of AI model metadata from various providers, making it easier to maintain up-to-date model information.
 All types of contributions are encouraged and valued.
 See the [table of contents](#toc) for different ways to help and details about how this project handles them!📝

 Please make sure to read the relevant section before making your contribution!
 It will make it a lot easier for us maintainers to make the most of it and smooth out the experience for all involved. 💚